 In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers" (ASU 2014-09).
 ASU 2014-09 provides companies with a single model for accounting for revenue arising from contracts with customers and supersedes current revenue recognition guidance, including industry-specific revenue guidance.
 The core principle of the model is to recognize revenue when control of the goods or services transfers to the customer, as opposed to recognizing revenue when the risks and rewards transfer to the customer under the existing revenue guidance.

-In August 2015, the FASB issued ASU 2015-14, "Revenue from Contracts with Customers" (ASU 2015-14), deferring the effective date of the new revenue recognition standard by one year and now takes effect for public entities in fiscal years beginning after December 15, 2017.
-We currently expect to adopt the revenue standards as of January 1, 2018, utilizing the modified retrospective transition method.
-The new standard may, in certain circumstances, impact the timing of when revenue is recognized for product shipped, and the timing and classification of certain sales incentives.
-We have begun to evaluate the potential impact of the adoption on our consolidated financial statements, but at this time the impact is unknown.
+In August 2015, the FASB issued ASU 2015-14, "Revenue from Contracts with Customers" (ASU 2015-14), deferring the effective date of the new revenue recognition standard by one year and it now takes effect for public entities in fiscal years beginning after December 15, 2017.
+We plan to adopt the revenue standards as of January 1, 2018, utilizing the modified retrospective transition method.
+The Company is currently evaluating the potential impact of the adoption on our consolidated financial statements.
+As part of this process, the Company has identified its revenue streams and a preliminary analysis of how we currently account for revenue transactions compared to the revenue accounting required under the new standard.
+We intend to complete our adoption plan in fiscal year 2017.
+Because of the nature of the work that remains, at this time, we are unable to reasonably estimate the impact of adoption on our consolidated financial statements.
 We will continue our evaluation of revenue from our contracts with customers, and we will update our expectations of the impact of adoption of the new revenue standards on our consolidated financial statements in future filings.